- Hot2Cold Vents

 The goal of this research project is to learn how microbial communities and geological conditions change when a vent transitions from active to inactive.
 Understanding these processes will add to our knowledge of hydrothermal vents and the biology and chemistry of the deep ocean.

-We’re blogging here and sharing the expedition on Twitter and Instagram.
+We’re blogging and sharing the expedition on Twitter and Instagram.
 Find us by searching for #hot2coldvents.

 Expedition scientists are available to video chat with classrooms and student organizations.
 Please fill out this short form to arrange for a scientist to talk to your students.

-Instagram takeover — April 7-9.
-See our expedition in action on the American Geophysical Union (AGU) account.
+Instagram takeovers — December 24–26 and December 30–31.
+See our expedition in action over the holidays on the American Geophysical Union (AGU) account.

 Educational Resources — Dive and Discover has hydrothermal vent diagrams, interviews with scientists, classroom activities, and more.
 Check out these kid’s activities created by WHOI for Alvin’s 50th birthday in 2014.